Master of Arts in

 Child Life Community Virtual Practicum

-Eastern Washington University, in collaboration with Child Life Connection, offers a child life community practicum opportunity for a total of 140+ hours of experience.:
+Eastern Washington University offers a child life community practicum opportunity for a total of 140+ hours of experience.:

-• Offered twice each year (typically summer and fall quarters)
+• Offered once each year for MA Child Life students (typically summer and fall quarters)

 • Practicum students commit to 12-15 hours per week (for the 120+ hours of practicum content)